 Where we store and process your data

-The information that we collect relating to you will be stored on our secure servers within the United States of America.
+The information that we collect relating to you, your Wish Child and the Wish Family will be stored on our secure servers within the United States of America and Europe.

-In addition, your personal information may also be transferred by us to, and stored by, entities located outside the European Economic Area, including entities located in the United States of America or to other countries around the world which do not have data protection laws equivalent to those in the EU.
+In addition, your personal information may also be transferred by us to, and stored by, entities located outside the European Economic Area (“EEA”), including entities located in the United States of America or to other countries around the world.
 This information may include special category data.

 These entities may include Salesforce Inc. (and its relevant subsidiaries), Make-A-Wish Foundation International, and other overseas Make-A-Wish affiliates (as mentioned above).